Ash-The-Coder/100DaysOfCode/PROGRESS.md

 Created and uploaded two data science projects .
 One telecom churn prediction and another an EDA using the Adult dataset.

+## Day 4:

+Created and uploaded one React project.
+Todo application